-GNBUS 25 Career Planning and Development 3 units
+GNBUS 25 Career Planning and Development 3 units 54 lecture hours

-Not open for credit to student with credit in COUNS 25
+Not open for credit to student with credit in COUNS 25 Transferable to CSU

 Survey of techniques of career exploration and selection.
 In the context of a study of the changes that occur during a typical life span.
 Each student constructs a personal profile of current and projected interests, aptitudes, skills, values, personality, and life and personal circumstances.
 5. (L)